JohannesStutz/llm-evaluator/README.md

 # LLM Evaluator

+**Important: this is very much a work in progress as I'm experimenting with Claude for coding.
+I don't recommend using it yet.**

 A tool for evaluating local LLMs and different prompts for summarization and reformatting of transcribed voice memos.

 ## Features